UP WITH A BORDERLINE:

 and take out restraining orders against you--but they're simply

 own shame onto you.
 You'll probably struggle with this,

 as your natural impulse is to point out these behaviors in them,

-in an effort to vindicate yourself.
-Don't waste your energy.
-No
+in a somewhat frantic attempt to vindicate yourself.
+Don't waste

-matter what you say to this individual, their cognitive
+your time.
+Regardless of what you say to this individual,

-distortions will not go away--and you'll only be helping them
+distortions won't go away--and you'll only be helping them make

 you outraged that your Borderline could put this stuff on you--when

 it's really theirs?
 Of course you are!
 But the